jaanga/jaanga.github.io/tutorials/threejs-lesson-01/readme.md

 ## Things to Try

+### 'Code Edit View' Editor

+* Change the view to horizontal and then back to vertical
+* Use the slider bar to shrink and expand the views
+* Edit the code and then click 'Update View' to see the results of your edits
+* Click the 'Edit full screen' link to get a big picture
+	* Watch out: you will lose your edits ( until we figure out how to keep them)
+* When things get really messed up, reload the page
+* If you like what you have done, click the 'Save to File' button
+	* Also use this button if you prefer to download the file and work with your own editor.

+### Drawing
 * Copy and paste the code for one of the boxes and use the code to add a new box in a new position
 * Add more boxes in more places, in more sizes with varying rotation
 * Add your name to the title of the lesson